istio/istio.io/content/en/blog/2024/inpod-traffic-redirection-ambient/index.md

 there’s probably a CNI implementation out there that makes use of it.

 Which meant that with the previous redirection approach, there were a lot of CNI implementations ambient simply wouldn’t work with.
-Given its reliance on node network namespace packet redirection - any CNI that didn’t route packets thru the node network namespace would need a different redirection implementation.
-And even for CNIs that did do this, we would have unavoidable and potentially unresolvable problems with conflicting node-level rules.
+Given its reliance on host network namespace packet redirection - any CNI that didn’t route packets thru the host network namespace would need a different redirection implementation.
+And even for CNIs that did do this, we would have unavoidable and potentially unresolvable problems with conflicting host-level rules.
 Do we intercept before the CNI, or after?
 Will some CNIs break if we do one, or the other, and they aren’t expecting that?
-Where and when is NetworkPolicy enforced, since NetworkPolicy must be enforced in the node network namespace?
+Where and when is NetworkPolicy enforced, since NetworkPolicy must be enforced in the host network namespace?
 Do we need lots of code to special-case every popular CNI?

 ### Istio Ambient Traffic Redirection: The New Model

-In the new ambient model, this is how mesh enrollment works:
+In the new ambient model, this is how application pod is added to the ambient mesh:
 - The `istio-cni` node agent detects a Kubernetes pod (existing or newly-started) with its namespace labeled with `istio.io/dataplane-mode=enabled`, indicating that it should be included in the ambient mesh.
-  - If a *new* pod is started that should be added, a CNI plugin (as installed and managed by the istio-cni agent) is triggered by the CRI.
+  - If a *new* pod is started that should be added to the ambient mesh, a CNI plugin (as installed and managed by the istio-cni agent) is triggered by the CRI.
   This plugin is used to push a new pod event to the node’s `istio-cni` agent, and block pod startup until the agent successfully configures redirection.
 Since CNI plugins are invoked by the CRI as early as possible in the Kubernetes pod creation process, this ensures that we can establish traffic redirection early enough to prevent traffic escaping during startup, without relying on things like init containers.
-  - If an *already-running* pod becomes eligible for ambient enrollment, the `istio-cni` node agent’s Kubernetes API watcher detects this, and redirection is configured in the same manner.
+  - If an *already-running* pod becomes added to the ambient mesh, the `istio-cni` node agent’s Kubernetes API watcher detects this, and redirection is configured in the same manner.
-- The istio-cni node agent hops into the pod’s network namespace and establishes network redirection rules inside the pod network namespace, such that packets entering and leaving the pod are intercepted and transparently redirected to the node-local ztunnel proxy instance listening on [well-known ports](https://github.com/istio/ztunnel/blob/master/ARCHITECTURE.md#ports) (15008, 15006, 15001).
+- The `istio-cni` node agent hops into the pod’s network namespace and establishes network redirection rules inside the pod network namespace, such that packets entering and leaving the pod are intercepted and transparently redirected to the node-local ztunnel proxy instance listening on [well-known ports](https://github.com/istio/ztunnel/blob/master/ARCHITECTURE.md#ports) (15008, 15006, 15001).
-- The istio-cni node agent then informs the node ztunnel over a Unix domain socket that it should establish local proxy listening ports inside the pod’s network namespace, (on 15008, 15006, and 15001), and provides ztunnel with a low-level Linux [file descriptor](https://en.wikipedia.org/wiki/File_descriptor) representing the pod’s network namespace.
+- The `istio-cni` node agent then informs the node ztunnel over a Unix domain socket that it should establish local proxy listening ports inside the pod’s network namespace, (on 15008, 15006, and 15001), and provides ztunnel with a low-level Linux [file descriptor](https://en.wikipedia.org/wiki/File_descriptor) representing the pod’s network namespace.
   - While typically sockets are created within a Linux network namespace by the process actually running inside that